johnwcowan/r7rs-work/WG2Dockets.md

-This is a list of voting dockets for WG2 work items:
+This is a list of older voting dockets for WG2 work items:

 [ColorDockets](ColorDockets.md):
 Past and future dockets to be voted on.